-Re- Published under arrangement between Sudhir Ahluwalia and Atanas G Atanasov.
+Re- Published under the arrangement between Sudhir Ahluwalia and Atanas G Atanasov.

 Published online 2015 Aug 15. doi: 10.1016/j.biotechadv.2015.08.001

 Medicinal plants have historically proven their value as a source of molecules with therapeutic potential, and nowadays still represent an important pool for the identification of novel drug leads.
-In the past decades, pharmaceutical industry focused mainly on libraries of synthetic compounds as drug discovery source.
-They are comparably easy to produce and resupply, and demonstrate good compatibility with established high throughput screening (HTS) platforms.
-However, at the same time there has been a declining trend in the number of new drugs reaching the market, raising renewed scientific interest in drug discovery from natural sources, despite of its known challenges.
-In this survey, a brief outline of historical development is provided together with a comprehensive overview of used approaches and recent developments relevant to plant-derived natural product drug discovery.
+In the past decades, the pharmaceutical industry focused mainly on libraries of synthetic compounds as drug discovery sources.
+They are comparably easy to produce and resupply and demonstrate good compatibility with established high throughput screening (HTS) platforms.
+However, at the same time, there has been a declining trend in the number of new drugs reaching the market, raising renewed scientific interest in drug discovery from natural sources, despite its known challenges.
+This survey provides a brief outline of historical development and a comprehensive overview of used approaches and recent developments relevant to plant-derived natural product drug discovery.
 Associated challenges and major strengths of natural product-based drug discovery are critically discussed.
-A snapshot of the advanced plant-derived natural products that are currently in actively recruiting clinical trials is also presented.
+A snapshot of the advanced plant-derived natural products actively recruiting clinical trials is also presented.
 Importantly, the transition of a natural compound from a “screening hit” through a “drug lead” to a “marketed drug” is associated with increasingly challenging demands for compound amount, which often cannot be met by re-isolation from the respective plant sources.
 In this regard, existing alternatives for resupply are also discussed, including different biotechnology approaches and total organic synthesis.